HugoBlox/theme-academic-cv/CONTRIBUTING.md

 ### 5. Make your changes

 Now you can create your patch, including appropriate test cases in the new branch.
-Please read and follow our [Code Rules](#rules).
+Please read and follow our [Code Rules][rules].

 After you finish your modification, run the script to view it on http://localhost:1313/.